Products and Services

 Download Issue 56 (PDF 1.55MB)

-In September 2010, Cambridge English Language Assessment and the University of Michigan English Language Institute Testing and Certification Division formed Cambridge Michigan Language Assessments (CaMLA).
+In September 2010, Cambridge English and the University of Michigan English Language Institute Testing and Certification Division formed Cambridge Michigan Language Assessments (CaMLA).
 The articles in this issue give the reader a better understanding of CaMLA’s suite of tests as well as the processes and concerns that are specific to their context of use.
 Articles focus on: fairness principles and procedures; frameworks designed to facilitate item writing; and exam revision and validation studies.

 Download Issue 55 (PDF 1.37MB)